 Figure 2: Mechanistic modeling reveals that pH and dilution rate drive community transitions.
 (A) Schematic of the mechanistic model encoded as ordinary differential equations (see Supplementary Text 1).
 The model incorporates experimental data (refer to Figure 1B-D and Supplementary Figures S1 & S2) to simulate variables under varying conditions.
 (B) Contour plots depicting the predicted steady-state concentrations of model variables across a pH range of 5.0-6.5 and dilution rates from 0 to 0.2 h-1.
 Concentrations, initially in mM for metabolites an in 105 cells/uL for cells, are normalized to their maximum values for comparative purposes.
 (C) A community composition phase plot indicates the presence or absence of species across different pH and dilution rate conditions.
 A species is considered present if its steady-state concentration exceeds 0.01 x 105 cells/μL.
 The black shaded rectangle within the plot highlights the conditions that closely approximate those of our mini-bioreactor experiments (refer to Figure 3).

-To understand the mechanistic basis for these alternative stable states in our model, we individually varied the dilution rate while allowing the pH to vary according to the accumulation of fermentation products (see “environment pH” section of the Supplementary text S1).
+To understand the mechanistic basis for these alternative stable states in our model, we individually varied the dilution rate while allowing the pH to vary according to the accumulation of organic acids (see “environment pH” section of the Supplementary text S1).
 Two clearly distinguishable states emerged (Figure 3A): one where Blautia hydrogenotrophica and Bacteroides thetaiotaomicron co-dominate, with Roseburia intestinalis almost completely outcompeted, and another where Bacteroides thetaiotaomicron and Roseburia intestinalis prevail, with Blautia hydrogenotrophica maintaining a low abundance.
 The shift to one state or the other is dependent on the concentration of Blautia hydrogenotrophica’s glucose-consuming cells.
 High dilution rates lead to trehalose accumulation, which in turn inhibits the glucose consuming phenotype.
 When Blautia hydrogenotrophica is not consuming glucose, it occupies a niche that has negligible impact on the other species.
 In contrast, if the trehalose concentration is low and a sufficient population shifts to glucose consumption, Blautia hydrogenotrophica becomes a strong competitor, inhibiting the other species.
 Interestingly, this phenotype displays characteristics of hysteresis (ecological memory): once the glucose-consuming population is established, for example, by stopping the feed (setting the dilution rate to zero), then restoring it to previous levels does not return the system to its former state (Figure 3A).
 Consequently, two states can coexist under the same parameter values, and the system’s history is required to predict its behavior (for a more in-depth exploration of this behavior refer to Supplementary Figure S3 and its caption).

 Similar alternative stable states also exist along the pH gradient.
 Since these depend on the dilution rate, we fixed these at 0.067h-1 and explored community landscape with varying pH values (Figure 3B).
 At lower pH values (e.g. 5.47 see Figure 3B), Roseburia intestinalis is favored.
 Overall, Bacteroides thetaiotaomicron is favored by pH control, since it can produce a large amount of acids without lowering the environment pH and inhibiting its own growth.
 The state of the system, however, ultimately depends on its history, which is illustrated in the lower plot of Figure 3B: changing the pH after the system is established does not necessarily lead to a change in community state (Figure 3B).
 Of note, this effect is related to the concentration of cells in a specific phenotype reaching a tipping point and not to the extinction of Roseburia intestinalis cells, as the shift is performed while there is still a significant abundance of live Roseburia intestinalis cells in the system (also see Supplementary Figure S3).